Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 disbelief.
 Niral nodded.

 "They did.
 It cost them hundreds of lives and an irreplaceable ship, but they did it.
-I've...heard about the weapon they used, but they won't say what it was or tell us anything about it.
+I've... heard about the weapon they used, but they won't say what it was or tell us anything about it.
 All I know is that it turned night into day on Gao for a few minutes and destroyed thousands of Hunter ships.
 Millions of the beasts are dead, adrift in space now.
 That isn't really what's important,